 At present, there are four major statutory provisions by which reservists can be involuntarily ordered to active duty by the federal government for an extended period of time, another provision specifically for involuntarily activating members of the federal reserve components for short periods of time to respond to disasters or emergencies, and a provision for the recall of retired reservists.
-(For a discussion of additional ways in which members of the National Guard can be called up in a nonfederal status, see question 11.)
+57 (For a discussion of additional ways in which members of the National Guard can be called up in a nonfederal status, see question 11.)
 These provisions differ from each other in terms of the statutory requirements for utilization, the number and category of reservists called up, and the duration of the call-up.
 Three of the five authorities are decades old and are commonly referred to as Full Mobilization, Partial Mobilization, and Presidential Reserve Call-up (PRC).
-The other two authorities, added in 2011, do not yet have common names, but are referred to in this report as Combatant Command Support Activation and Disaster Response Activation.
-Each of these authorities is detailed below.
+The other two authorities, added in 2011, are titled in law as "Army Reserve, Navy Reserve, Marine Corps Reserve, and Air Force Reserve: order to active duty to provide assistance in response to a major disaster or emergency" and "Selected Reserve: order to active duty for preplanned missions in support of the combatant commands."
+For brevity, they will be referred to in this report as "Reserve Emergency Call-up" and "Reserve Preplanned Call-up," following the terminology used by DOD.
+58 Each of these authorities is detailed below.